wadejosephhirschbuhl/pearc-local-rag-workshop/README.md

 - This project is intended for hands-on workshops and training
 - The design prioritizes transparency, reproducibility, and offline operation
+- The notebook demonstrates the baseline RAG pipeline
-- The notebook is optional; the Streamlit app is the primary interface
+- The Streamlit app extends that baseline with production-style upgrades such as optional reranking